 a.
 General Sales

-The Shepherd University Bookstore is a self-supporting auxiliary enterprise that exists solely to serve the campus community.
+The Shepherd University Bookstore is operated by Follett Bookstore management.
 In addition to merchandising books and supplies required for course work, the Bookstore offers other services and merchandising programs for students and faculty.
 These include general books and supplies, stationery, souvenirs, imprinted sportswear, rings, and other items related to college life.

 B. Textbook Orders